How do I set up my company's master data in CleanCalculator?

 |

-NOTE: When you create an offer basis for a customer, you can also change the master data specifically for that offer, in case you need to make your offer more competitive by changing the price or expenses.
-See this article to learn how to change the master data for the individual offer basis: |
+NOTE: When you create a quote basis for a customer, you can also change the master data specifically for that quote, in case you need to make your quote more competitive by changing the price or expenses.
+See this article to learn how to change the master data for the individual quote basis: |

 Material percentage |

 Material percentage are the expenses your company has on cleaning products.
-It is important to have these costs covered in the offer to ensure the profit margin.
-The material percentage is normally around 3-7% for commercial cleaning and covers the basics of all standard materials used, including detergents and tools, etc. The chosen material percentage gets multiplied by the collective employee expenses related to the offer, to ensure a complete contribution margin of the tasks.
-Paper products and tools are not included in these calculations and you should therefore consider these extra expenses in the individual offer in the section "Additional costs per month" on the offer basis. |
+It is important to have these costs covered in the quote to ensure the profit margin.
+The material percentage is normally around 3-7% for commercial cleaning and covers the basics of all standard materials used, including detergents and tools, etc. The chosen material percentage gets multiplied by the collective employee expenses related to the quote, to ensure a complete contribution margin of the tasks.
+Paper products and tools are not included in these calculations, and you should therefore consider these extra expenses in the individual quote in the section "Additional costs per month" on the quote basis. |

 Supplements per hour |